Age discrimination remains a persistent problem. Our employment lawyers have the proven experience necessary to fight for the rights of older workers.

 Whether due to inherent bias, a need to cut costs, or a desire to eliminate high-risk employees from the payroll, employers have increasingly engaged in age discrimination in their employment decisions.
 A 2018 report by the Equal Employment Opportunity Commission (EEOC) found that 60% of employees age 45 and older have seen or experienced age discrimination at work.
 More than 75% believe their age hurts their job prospects.
 Further, employers often associate age with increased health problems, a proneness to injury, and higher insurance costs.

 Minnesota employees are protected from age discrimination under both federal and state laws.
 The Age Discrimination in Employment Act (ADEA) is the federal law that prohibits discrimination against employees age 40 and older from being treated less favorably because of age.
 Similar protection is provided under the Minnesota Human Rights Act (MHRA).
 Under both statutes, employers are prohibited from discrimination in any aspect of employment, including, but not limited to, hiring, termination, layoff, job duties, promotions, pay and benefits.
-Further, employers may not:
+Further, employers are barred from:

-- Discharge or discriminate against a person with respect to hiring, tenure, compensation, terms, upgrading, conditions, facilities, or privileges of employment
+• Firing or discriminate against a person with respect to hiring, tenure, compensation, terms, upgrading, conditions, facilities, or privileges of employment

 There are certain employer practices that commonly suggest age discrimination.
 Indicators that age was a factor in an employer’s decision to take adverse actions against employees (e.g. termination, discipline, etc.) include:

-- Age-related comments and name-calling; coworkers might refer to an older worker as grandpa or grandma, make references to “slowing down” and “not being able to keep up with the younger workers” or tell them “you ought to know better at your age”
+• Age-related comments and name-calling; coworkers might refer to an older worker as grandpa or grandma, make references to “slowing down” and “not being able to keep up with the younger workers” or tell them “you ought to know better at your age”

-- References and questions about retirement, inability to grasp new technology, or younger workers being faster, better and cheaper are all comments that may be indicative of ageism in the workplace
+• References and questions about retirement, inability to grasp new technology, or younger workers being faster, better and cheaper are all comments that may be indicative of ageism in the workplace

-- Situations in which younger workers are offered more or higher quality training and/or promotion opportunities than older and/or long-term employees
+• Situations in which younger workers are offered more or higher quality training and/or promotion opportunities than older and/or long-term employees

 In many reductions in force, age discrimination occurs when laid off individuals are simply replaced by younger workers – even if the younger replacements were over 40 years old.
 Age discrimination also occurs where the individuals selected for termination are primarily long-term and/or older workers.
 Employees who believe they have experienced age discrimination in a layoff or reduction in force should pay attention to the other employees selected for layoff at the same time.
 In addition, employees should note whether there is a trend in eliminating old, long-term, injured or ill employees.